Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Concept and Definition

-If the kernels intersect the walls or obstacles, they are normalized to keep pedestrian volume in the eligible area, i.e. their support $A_\alpha$ is trimmed and the kernel is re-scaled to fulfil the normalization condition (\ref{eq:normalization_condition}) -- therefore the peak of the individual density distribution will be higher than in the case of non-intersection.
+If the kernels intersect the walls or obstacles, the kernels are normalized to keep the pedestrian volume in the eligible area.
+This involves trimming the support $A_\alpha$ and rescaling the kernel to satisfy the normalization condition (\ref{eq:normalization_condition}).
+Therefore, the peak of the individual density distribution will be higher than in the case of non-intersection.

-To be complete, the area $A$ does not have to be static (a detector approach) like in \cite{steffen2010methods} -- it can be variable in time.
-If the dynamic detector focuses on the surroundings of pedestrian $\alpha$, we named the density \emph{individual} and we have studied it for preliminary results in \cite{bukavcek2019evaluation, vackova2019aplimat}.
-For clarity, let denote $\omega_{\alpha}$ as the surroundings of pedestrian $\alpha$.
-Then we note $\rho_{\omega_{\alpha}}(\bm{x})$ as the \emph{individual density of pedestrian} $\alpha$, in contrast to the \emph{static detector density} $\rho_A(\bm{x})$ which will be the main topic of this paper.
+To be complete, the area $A$ does not have to be static (a detector approach) as in \cite{steffen2010methods}.
+If the area $A$ is variable in time (dynamic detector) and focuses on the surroundings of pedestrian $\alpha$, we refer to the density as the \emph{individual} density.
+We have studied it for preliminary results in \cite{bukavcek2019evaluation, vackova2019aplimat}.
+For clarity, denote $\omega_{\alpha}$ as the surroundings of pedestrian $\alpha$.
+Then we note $\rho_{\omega_{\alpha}}(\bm{x})$ as the \emph{individual density of pedestrian} $\alpha$, in contrast to the \emph{static detector density} $\rho_A(\bm{x})$, which will be the main topic of this paper.